 Under new Regulation 30A firms are required to report to the Registrar of Companies any discrepancy found between information on beneficial ownership gathered by the firm (whether through CDD or otherwise), and the company’s registered information.

 Regulated firms were already required to take appropriate measures to ensure their relevant employees were:

 Under the revised Regulation 24, firms are now also required to take appropriate measures to ensure any agents it uses for the purposes of its business (covered by the Regulations) are provided with training, and to keep records of that training in the same way as for employees.

-Regulation 33 (1) (b) - Amended to require firms to conduct Enhanced Due Diligence (‘EDD’) in any business relationship with a person established in a high-risk third country or in relation to any relevant transaction where either of the parties to the transaction is established in a high-risk third country:
+Regulation 33 (1) (b) - Amended to require firms must apply enhanced customer due diligence (EDD) measures and enhanced ongoing monitoring (in addition to customer due diligence measures (CDD)), to manage and mitigate the risks arising in any business relationship with a person established in a high-risk third country or in relation to any relevant transaction where either of the parties to the transaction is established in a high-risk third country.

 Regulation 33 (1) (f) - Amended to require firms must apply enhanced customer due diligence measures and enhanced ongoing monitoring (in addition to customer due diligence measures), to manage and mitigate the risks arising in any case where:

 A much broader risk consideration exists in the revised MLR, when the ‘obligation’ to apply enhanced customer due diligence could apply.